 By utilizing 3D printing, Tim King can create and print repeated pieces of specific custom parts.
 With the 3D models, he can still create trophy molds and continue the casting process whish now bypasses some of the time-consuming sculpting stages.

 By scanning a pre-existing sculpture, King can make replicas of his original works in a wide variety of sizes which would have originally required sculpting a new clay model for each size.

 Another application King uses involves the aid of 3D sculpting software.
 King can create his sculpture digitally and directly produce it in a 3D printer without the need for clay sculpting.

 Lastly, 3D printed pieces can be used directly as a sculpture and can be post-processed to resemble many different textures and materials.

 Referencing dozens of images of his client’s friend, King created the design in Z-Brush and printed small models on his N2 Plus.
-By utilizing a 3D printer, replicas like these small models are exactly the same every time which gives the artist a chance to confirm the design of the model before printing and painting the final product.
+By utilizing a 3D printer, replicas like these small trophy models are the same every time which gives the artist a chance to confirm the design of the model before printing and painting the final product.

 Have you had a great experience with Raise3D that you would like to share?
 Please contact us at email@example.com.
 We look forward to hearing from you.